-U.S. Department of Education Student Financial Assistance Programs

-P.O.
-Box 4222
+U.S. Department of Education Student Financial Assistance Programs P.O.
+Box 4222 Iowa City, IA 52245

-Iowa City, IA 52245 Phone: 1-800-621-3115 E-Mail: DCS\HELP@ed.gov
+Phone: 1-800-621-3115 E-Mail: DCS_HELP@ed.gov

-For examples of the Return of Title IV Funds calculations or questions regarding the overpayment policy, please contact the Office of Financial Aid.
+For examples of the Return of Title IV Funds calculations or questions regarding the overpayment policy, please contact the Financial Aid Office.

-If you are thinking about withdrawing from all classes, you should contact the Office of Financial Aid to find out how your withdrawal will affect your financial aid.
+If you are thinking about withdrawing from all classes, you should contact the Financial Aid Office to find out how your withdrawal will affect your financial aid.